arista-netdevops-community/ansible-cvp-avd-toi/labs/lab05-cv-containers/README.md

-# LAB 05 - Manage Containers on CloudVision.
+# LAB 05 - Manage Containers on CloudVision

 ## About

-Create and update containers on CloudVision.
+Create and update containers on CloudVision

 ## Execute lab